Antonios Nestoras: Academic career

 Antonios Nestoras completed his undergraduate studies in Greece before pursuing graduate education in the Netherlands, where he was awarded the Huygens Scholarship for International Talent at Leiden University.
 He later earned a double doctoral degree in Social and Political Sciences from the Vrije Universiteit Brussel (VUB) and the University of Antwerp (UA).
 His doctoral thesis, "Belonging to the West?
-Geopolitical Mythmaking in Modern Greece from the Enlightenment to the Euro-crisis," introduced the concept of Analytic Geopolitics, a historical-structural approach for analyzing geopolitical myths.
-The dissertation explored Greece's geopolitical alignment with Europe and the West, blending political myth and international relations theories.
+Geopolitical Mythmaking in Modern Greece from the Enlightenment to the Euro-crisis," introduced the concept of Analytical Geopolitics, which examines how geopolitical narratives and political myths influence the strategic orientation of states.

-Dr. Nestoras is an adjunct professor at the Brussels School of Governance at VUB, where he teaches geopolitics and technopolitics.
-His academic work focuses on international relations, European integration, and political myth.
-He has published extensively in peer-reviewed journals and think-tank reports, contributing to the understanding of Greece’s geopolitical behavior and broader EU policy challenges.
+Nestoras is an adjunct professor at the Brussels School of Governance at VUB, where he teaches geopolitics and technopolitics.
+His research focuses on international relations, European integration, and political myth, and his work has appeared in academic journals and policy publications.